Princes Freeway: Geelong Ring Road

 The Federal and State Government announced the construction of a new bypass extending 23 kilometres along Geelong's western outskirts from the Princes Freeway in Corio to the Princes Highway in Waurn Ponds.
 Drivers using the Bypass between Corio and Waurn Ponds will avoid up to 29 sets of traffic lights, with a travel time at freeway speeds of less than 15 minutes compared with the current 25–60 minute trip through Geelong.

 The Federal Government allocated $186 million in funding with the State Government providing the remainder, giving a total of $380 million.
 Construction works for Section 1, between Corio and Bell Post Hill commenced in February 2006.
 Contracts for Section 2, between Hamlyn Heights and Fyansford, commenced in September 2006 and construction of Section 3, between Fyansford and Waurn Ponds, commenced in November 2007.
 All 3 stages were scheduled for completion in June 2009.

-Duplication to Winchelsea and Colac
+Duplication from Geelong to Winchelsea and Colac

 West of Geelong, duplication of the Princes Highway between Waurn Ponds and Winchelsea commenced in 2011 and was to be completed by late 2014, though opened in May 2016 after substantially being delayed.
 Construction for the Winchelsea - Colac section is now underway (which began in early 2016), with both the Victorian and Australian governments contributing $515 million for this project.
 Once completed around 2018 and beyond, it will be an M standard road.